communitydreams/census-analysis/README.md

 ## Contribution

 We welcome contributions to the Census Analysis Dashboard.
 If you're interested in improving or adding new features, feel free to fork the repository, make your changes, and submit a pull request.

+> Feel free to request new features, improvements or report bugs by creating an issue on the GitHub repository.

 ## License